h2oai/dai-deployment-examples/python-scoring-pipeline/ppc-tarsh-docker-scorer/README.md

 - README.md: This file with the details you are reading
 - Dockerfile: The docker image build script
 - payload: A directory that contains files to be used in the docker container for deployment
     - dai-<version number>-linux-ppc64le.sh: The Driverless AI TAR SH installer.
-(You can download the correct version for your scoring pipeline here: https://www.h2o.ai/download/#driverless-ai)
+(You need to put this file here, you can download the correct version for your scoring pipeline here: https://www.h2o.ai/download/#driverless-ai)
     - scorer.zip: The Driverless AI python scoring pipeline.
 (You need to put this file here)
     - license.sig: Valid Driverless AI license file.
 (You need to provide your license file here)
 ```

 Instructions
 ------------